merrygin/TippingPigs/README.md

 - - -
 Note: This is a preliminary set of sources that aided in the design and historical background of the game.
 Most of this was the literature of a seminar paper
 I wrote during my bachelor's studies called "Warum starb das polynesische Schwein?
-Dynami von Ausrottung und Sozialem Wandel in einem eng begrenzten Lebensraum"
+Dynamik von Ausrottung und Sozialem Wandel in einem eng begrenzten Lebensraum"; so this might be somewhat outdated and missing important literature.
 - - -

 Allen, Melinda und Craig, Jacqueline, „Dynamics of Polynesian Subsistence.
 Insights from Archeofauna and Stable Isotope Studies, Aitutaki, Southern Cook Islands“.
 In: Pacific Science, 63/4, S. 477-506.